ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The user requirement specification stated that the LIMS must track sample barcodes, record reagent batches, and generate audit reports accessible within 24 hours.”*

+   **Ontological references:**

 .. dropdown:: Validation

    Confirmation, through objective evidence, that requirements for a specific intended use are fulfilled (ISO 9000, VIM).
 Validation ensures that a method, assay, or procedure produces accurate, reliable, and reproducible results for its intended purpose.

    **Example usage:**
-   Validation of the RNA-seq pipeline confirmed it was suitable for accurately quantifying gene expression in FFPE cancer samples, supporting clinical decision-making by identifying the most appropriate therapy for individual patients.
+   *“Validation of the RNA-seq pipeline confirmed it was suitable for accurately quantifying gene expression in FFPE cancer samples, supporting clinical decision-making by identifying the most appropriate therapy for individual patients.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip